nandansn/js-test-projects/README.md

 - ordere in which the events are fired.
 - event bubbling - clicked element first then bubbles up default, this bubbles from child to parent element, if the parent element has binded with event listener
 - we can stop the event bubbling on the particular element using stopPropogation
-- event capturing - fires at the root and fires until the target is reached, can be used on the dynamically generated element, how to bind the event listener for dynamically geenrated elements that is through adding listener to the parent element, that will hold the dynamic child elements
+- event capturing - fires at the root and fires until the target is reached, can be used on the dynamically generated element, how to bind the event listener for dynamically generated elements that is through adding listener to the parent element, that will hold the dynamic child elements

 #### EXE